 User identities are a major target for attackers since they are the key to resources throughout the organization.
 Determined attackers might evade detection, succeed in stealing user account credentials and leverage them for lateral movement and data access.

-Cynet User Behavior Analysis continuously monitors and profiles user activity to define a legitimate behavioral baseline and identify anomalous activity that indicates compromise of user accounts.
+Cynet User Behavior Analytics continuously monitors and profiles user activity to define a legitimate behavioral baseline and identify anomalous activity that indicates compromise of user accounts.

 User Behavioral Baseline